Rajatava/Project-on-Deep-Learning-Following-Fingure-gestures/README.md

 	k=cv2.waitKey(30) & 0xFF
 	if k==32:
 		break
-"""
-cleanup the camera and close any open Window
+"""cleanup the camera and close any open Window"""
-"""

 cap.release()
 cv2.destroyAllWindows()